 Western Region: AK, AZ, CA, CO, HI, ID, MT, NV, NM, OR, UT, WA, WY, and the Pacific Territories.

-The RHS has the authority to utilize up to ten (10) percent of its section 516 appropriation for FLH-TA grants.
-The total FY 2000 appropriation for section 516 is $13,500,000.
-Therefore, the total amount of the FY 2000 appropriation that is available for FLH-TA grants is $1,350,000.
-Of that amount, up to $506,250 will be available for each of the Eastern and Western Grant Regions and up to $337,500 of the remaining funds will be available for the Central Grant Region.
-Work performed under these grants must be completed within three years of entering into the grant agreement provided as Appendix A to this Notice.
-The disbursement of grant funds during the grant period will be contingent upon the grantee making progress in meeting the minimum performance requirements as described in the Scope of Work section of this notice, including, but not limited to, the submission of loan application packages.
+The RHS has the authority under the Act to utilize up to 10 percent of its section 516 appropriation for FLH-TA grants.
+The total Fiscal Year (FY) 2012 appropriation for section 516 is $7,100,000.
+The total amount of the FY 2012 appropriation that RHS has made available for FLH-TA grants is $710,000.
+Of that amount, up to $250,000 will be available for each of the Eastern and Western Grant Regions and up to $210,000 of the remaining funds will be available for the Central Grant Region.
+Work performed under these grants must be completed within 3 years of entering into a grant agreement with RHS.
+The disbursement of grant funds during the grant period will be contingent upon the applicant making progress in meeting the minimum performance requirements as described in the Scope of Work section of this Notice, including, but not limited to, the submission of loan application packages.

-Eligibility for grants under this notice is limited to private and public nonprofit agencies.
-Grantees must have the knowledge, ability, technical expertise, or practical experience necessary to develop and package loan and grant applications for FLH under the section 514 and 516 programs (see the Application Requirements section of Start Printed Page 38500this notice).
-In addition, grantees must possess the ability to exercise leadership, organize work, and prioritize assignments to meet work demands in a timely and cost efficient manner.
-The grantee may arrange for other nonprofit agencies to provide services on its behalf; however, the RHS will expect the grantee to provide the overall management necessary to ensure the objectives of the grant are met.
-Nonprofit agencies acting on behalf of the grantee must also meet the eligibility requirements stated above.
+Eligible Applicants: Eligibility for grants under this Notice is limited to private and public non-profit agencies.
+Applicants must have the knowledge, ability, technical expertise, or practical experience necessary to develop and package loan and grant applications for FLH under the section 514 and 516 programs (see Section IV.
+Application and Submission Information).
+In addition, applicants must possess the ability to exercise leadership, organize work, and prioritize assignments to meet work demands in a timely and cost efficient manner.
+The applicant may arrange for other non-profit agencies to provide services on its behalf; however, the RHS will expect the applicant to provide the overall management necessary to ensure the objectives of the grant are met.
+Non-profit agencies acting on behalf of the applicant must also meet the eligibility requirements stated above.

 Minimum Performance Requirements

-(1) Grantees shall conduct outreach to broad-based nonprofit organizations, nonprofit organizations of farmworkers, federally recognized Indian tribes, agencies or political subdivisions of State or local government, public agencies (such as housing authorities) and other eligible organizations to further the section 514 and 516 FLH programs.
-Grantees will make at least twelve informational presentations to the general public annually to inform them about the section 514 and 516 FLH programs.
+(1) Applicants shall conduct outreach to broad-based non-profit organizations, non-profit organizations of farmworkers, federally recognized Indian tribes, agencies or political subdivisions of State or local Government, public agencies (such as housing authorities) and other eligible FLH organizations to further the section 514 and 516 FLH programs.
+Outreach will consist of a minimum of 12 informational presentations to the general public annually to inform them about the section 514 and 516 FLH programs.

-(2) Grantees shall conduct at least twelve one-on-one meetings annually with groups who are interested in applying for FLH loans or grants and assist such groups with the loan and grant application process.
+(2) Applicants shall conduct at least 12 one-on-one meetings annually with groups who are interested in applying for FLH loans or grants and assist such groups with the loan and grant application process.

-(3) Grantees shall assist loan and grant applicants secure funding from other sources for the purpose of leveraging those funds with RHS funds.
+(3) Applicants shall assist loan and grant applicants secure funding from other sources for the purpose of leveraging those funds with RHS funds.

-(4) Grantees shall provide technical assistance during the development and construction phase of FLH proposals selected for funding.
+(4) Applicants shall provide technical assistance during the development and construction phase of FLH proposals selected for funding.

 (5) When submitting a grant proposal, applicants need not identify the geographic location of the places they intend to target for their outreach activities, however, applicants must commit to targeting at least five areas within the grant proposal's region.
 All targeted areas must be distinct market areas and not be overlapping.
 At least four of the targeted areas must be in different States.
 If the proposal is selected for funding, the applicant will be required to consult with each Rural Development State Director in the proposal's region for the purpose of developing their list of targeted areas.
 When determining which areas to target, consideration will be given to (a) the total number of farmworkers in the area, (b) the number of farmworkers in that area who lack adequate housing, (c) the percentage of the total number of farmworkers that are without adequate housing, and (d) areas which have not recently had a section 514 or 516 loan or grant funded for new construction.
 In addition, if selected for funding, the applicant will be required to revise their Statement of Work to identify the geographic location of the targeted areas and will submit their revised Statement of Work to the National Office for approval.
 When submitted for approval, the applicant must also submit a summary of their consultation with the Rural Development State Directors.
 At grant closing, the revised Statement of Work will be attached to, and become a part of, the grant agreement.

-(6) During the grant period, each grantee must submit a minimum number of loan application packages to the Agency for funding consideration.
-The minimum number shall be the greater of (a) at least nine loan application packages for the Eastern and Western Regions and at least seven for the Central Region or, (b) a total number of loan application packages that is equal to 70 percent of the number of areas the grantee's proposal committed to targeting.
+(6) During the grant period, each applicant must submit a minimum number of loan application packages to the Agency for funding consideration.
+The minimum number shall be the greater of (a) at least nine loan application packages for the Eastern and Western Regions and at least seven for the Central Region or, (b) a total number of loan application packages that is equal to 70 percent of the number of areas the applicant's proposal committed to targeting.
 Fractional percentages shall be rounded up to the next whole number.
-For example, if the grantee's proposal committed to targeting 13 areas, then the grantee must submit at least ten loan application packages during the grant period (13 areas × 70 percent = 9.1 rounded up to 10).
-The disbursement of grant funds during the grant period will be contingent upon the grantee making progress in meeting this minimum performance requirement.
-More than one application package for the same market area will not be considered unless the grantee submits documentation of the need for more than one FLH facility.
+For example, if the applicant's proposal committed to targeting 13 areas, then the applicant must submit at least 10 loan application packages during the grant period (13 areas × 70 percent = 9.1 rounded up to 10).
+The disbursement of grant funds during the grant period will be contingent upon the applicant making progress in meeting this minimum performance requirement.
+More than one application package for the same market area will not be considered unless the applicant submits documentation of the need for more than one FLH facility.

 (7) Provide training to applicants of FLH loans and grants to assist them in their ability to manage FLH.